Labor-Progressive Party

 The Labor-Progressive Party (LPP; Parti ouvrier-progressiste) was the legal front of the Communist Party of Canada and its provincial wings from 1943 to 1959.
-It was established amid World War II after a number of prominent Communist Party members were released from wartime internment, with Communist Party general secretary Tim Buck serving as the LPP's leader.
-The LPP had one elected member of parliament during its history, trade unionist Fred Rose, who won the 1943 Cartier federal by-election in the Montreal riding.
-The party also saw provincial- and municipal-level victories, particularly in Manitoba, Ontario, and Quebec.
+It was established during World War II after a number of prominent Communist Party members were released from wartime internment, with Communist Party general secretary Tim Buck serving as the LPP's leader.
+The LPP elected one member of parliament during its history, trade unionist Fred Rose, who won the 1943 Cartier federal by-election in the Montreal riding.
+The party also saw provincial and municipal-level victories, particularly in Manitoba, Ontario, and Quebec.